raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The specification for a TLV states whether that DSO-TYPE may be used in "Primary", "Additional", "Response Primary", or "Response Additional" TLVs.
-The specification for a TLV also states whether, when used as the Primary (i.e., first) TLV in a request message, that request message is to be acknowledged.
+The specification for a TLV also states whether, when used as the Primary (i.e., first) TLV in a DNS request message (i.e., QR=0), that DSO message is to be acknowledged.
-If the request message is to be acknowledged, the specification also states which TLVs, if any, are to be included in the response.
+If the DSO message is to be acknowledged, the specification also states which TLVs, if any, are to be included in the response.
 The Primary TLV may or may not be contained in the response, depending on what is stated in the specification for that TLV.